aws/karpenter-provider-aws/website/content/en/docs/upgrading/upgrade-guide.md

 {{% /alert %}}

 {{% alert title="Warning" color="warning" %}}
 v0.36.x introduces update to drift that restricts rollback.
 When rolling back from >=v0.36.0, note that v0.32.9+, v0.33.4+, v0.34.5+, v0.35.4+ are the patch versions that support rollback.
 If Karpenter is rolled back to an older patch version, Karpenter can potentially drift all the nodes in the cluster.
 {{% /alert %}}

+{{% alert title="Note" color="primary" %}}
+Webhooks have been re-enabled by default starting in `0.36.5` to faciliate migration to `v1.0`.
+If your cluster has network policies that blocks Ingress, ports 8000, 8001, 8081, 8443 will need to be allowlisted.
+You may still choose to disable webhooks through the helm chart.
+{{% /alert %}}

 * Karpenter changed the name of the `karpenter_cloudprovider_instance_type_price_estimate` metric to `karpenter_cloudprovider_instance_type_offering_price_estimate` to align with the new `karpenter_cloudprovider_instance_type_offering_available` metric.
 The `region` label was also dropped from the metric, since this can be inferred from the environment that Karpenter is running in.
-* Starting with `0.36.5` Karpenter has enabled conversion webhooks by default to improve the v1 migration experience.
-If working with a cluster with a network policy that blocks Ingress, ports 8000, 8001, 8081, 8443 will need to be allowlisted.

 ### Upgrading to `0.35.0`+